Esri/ember-esri-loader/README.md

 ### Loading Styles

-Before you can use the ArcGIS API in your app, you'll need to load the styles, for example by adding the following to app/styles/app.css:
+Before you can use the ArcGIS API in your app, you'll need to load the styles, for example by adding something like the following to app/styles/app.css:

 ```css
 /* esri styles */